edgeimpulse/courseware-embedded-machine-learning/README.md

 #### Learning Objectives

 1. Provide examples of how machine learning can be used to solve problems (that traditional deterministic programming cannot)
+2. Provide examples of how embedded machine learning can be used to solve problems (where other forms of machine learning would be limited or inappropriate)
+3. Describe challenges associated with running machine learning algorithms on embedded systems
-2. Describe broadly how a mathematical model can be used to generalize trends in data
+4. Describe broadly how a mathematical model can be used to generalize trends in data
-3. Explain how the training process results from minimizing a loss function
+5. Explain how the training process results from minimizing a loss function
+6. Describe why datsets should be broken up into training, validation, and test sets
+7. Explain how overfitting occurs and how to identify it
+8. Demonstrate the ability to train a dense neural network using Keras and TensorFlow

 #### Section 1: Machine Learning Paradigm